 Time is often not on your side, it is imperative you take immediate action as soon as possible.
-Call our Jackson, MS birth injury lawyer today for a free legal consultation and case analysis toll-free at 1-888-335-2022.
+Call our Mississippi personal injury lawyer today for a free legal consultation and case analysis toll-free at 1-888-335-2022.

 What is the Difference Between a Birth Injury and a Birth Defect?